-Horseshoe Bend and Channon Street will effectively replace the current function of Tin Can Bay Road and will need to be upgraded to accommodate this higher order function.
+Horseshoe Bend and Channon Street will provide a higher order function with the introduction of the Gympie Interchange, similar to the current function of Tin Can Bay Road and will need to be upgraded accordingly.

-As constructed, the roads that constitute this route do not meet the desired standards in terms of alignment, geometry, carriage way width, shoulder width and intersection design to reflect the demands expected to be placed upon it.
+As constructed, the roads that constitute this route do not meet the desired standards in terms of alignment, geometry, carriage way width, shoulder width or intersection design to reflect the demands expected to be placed upon it.